duckdb/duckdb-web/docs/sql/functions/nested.md

 [1, 2, 3, 4]

 -- If the list has multiple levels of lists,
--- only the first level of sub-lists are concatenated into a single list SELECT
+-- only the first level of sub-lists is concatenated into a single list SELECT
     flatten([
         [